synthetic-corpus/udacity-meme-gen/README.md

 ## Make Memes with CLI

 To learn how to make a Meme from the CLI run,
-Python3 src/meme.py --help
+'Python3 src/meme.py --help'

 And that's it!
 Thanks for reviewing the project.